 • The large dark triangle(arrow?) on the Kollenborn version is tiny and almost unrecognizable on the Linda Peralta version.

 So, assuming the Kollenborn version is the truer version, what are the concentric circles of dots?
-Using Google Earth, the area ¾ mile northwest of “Cerro Negra”(where most of the mines are located on the Peralta-Fish map, described in the previous post) at the same bearing as shown on Peralta-Fish Map was investigated.
+Using Google Earth, the area ¾ mile northwest of “Cerro Negra”(where most of the mines are located on the Peralta-Fish map) at the same bearing as shown on Peralta-Fish Map was investigated.
 Lo and behold, the segments of 2 rings are seen (looking due east):

-The area was investigated on the ground, and the red rings are comprised of gossan that is untouched by a prospect pit, and there are many shorter segments that cannot be seen with Google Earth.
-Here is a photo of the rings from the ground from an elevated position:
+The area was investigated on the ground, and the red rings are comprised of gossan that is untouched by a prospect pit, and there are many shorter segments that cannot be seen with Google Earth or from one spot on the ground.
+Here is a photo of sections of the rings from the ground from an elevated position:

 Here is another even closer photo of a ring (there is El Sombrero again in the background).
 Note: Weavers Needle looks like a sombrero in a very narrow, short area.

 These gossan rings are located in a diatreme with a very deep origin.
-There is a “tuff ring” surrounding part of the diatreme, and this photo shows the rock contorted by extreme pressure there:
+There is a “tuff ring” surrounding part of the diatreme, and this photo shows the rock contorted by extreme pressure at depth: